smxi/inxi/README.txt

 This is easy to do, and only takes a few seconds, but these datasets really help the project add and debug features.

-For inxi versions 2.9/3 and newer, run: inxxi --debug 22 For inxi versions 2.3 and older, run: inxi -xx@14
+For inxi versions 2.9/3 and newer, run: inxi --debug 22 For inxi versions 2.3 and older, run: inxi -xx@14

 Note that for inxi 3, the following options are present for --debug: